moffd234/TurtlesAllTheWayDown/README.md

 Build out a factorial class and some tests.

-Build out a GCD class and some tests.
+Build out a GCDTests class and some tests.

-Compare GCD and GCD2 to each other using timing statements.
+Compare GCDTests and GCD2 to each other using timing statements.

 *Remember how to do timing in Java?*